lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 }
 ```

-Another alternative to registering is to totally skip the Options Pattern:
+Another alternative to registering is to skip the Options Pattern entirely:

 ```c#
 var settings = configuration.Get<Settings>(); // to bind the whole file